James Watson

 Murder.
 Discharged jury.

-James is currently involved in projects to establish Watson Woodhouse in London and Dubai as leading lawyers in the prosecution and defence of cases of high-value fraud and cybercrime.
+James is currently involved in projects to establish Watson Woodhouse in London and Dubai as a leading lawyer in the prosecution and defence of cases of high-value fraud and cybercrime.